 Let’s begin with the most important; emergency.
 As Norm Goodkin MS, MBA, PMP puts it, as all else fails, amateur radios will still work.

 The ability to relay communications regionally, countrywide, and globally even when all other communication devices and the internet are down is what makes an amateur radio so popular with emergency response teams.

 Besides being used in rescue missions, amateur radios are widely used as a pastime hobby.
-In fact, this is the main reason why most people join the Ham community.
+This is the main reason why most people join the Ham community.

-That’s where a serious research of the features makes sense.
+That’s where serious research of the features makes sense.